FK Starts: Starts Brocēni

 In 1980 Starts finished last in the Latvian league and was relegated.
 In 1982, they were back but faced another relegation as they earned 11 points over 24 matches.
 The 1980s were a bad decade for the club from Brocēni which played in lower Latvian leagues.
-Only in 1991 Starts again played in the top Latvian league and after finishing 9th from 20 clubs it earned a place in the first season of the newly independent Virslīga.
+Only in 1991 Starts again played in the top Latvian league and after finishing 9th among 20 clubs it earned a place in the first season of the newly independent Virslīga.

-The first Virslīga season was not a big success for Brocēni - only 11th place from 12th teams and relegation to 1. līga.
+The first Virslīga season was not a big success for Brocēni - only 11th place among 12th teams and relegation to 1. līga.
 In 1994 Starts finished second in the first league and together with Kvadrāts Rīga returned to Virslīga.
 The return proved quite successful as Starts finished in 4th place, in 1996 they were 6th (as FC Starts Brocēni) but the club couldn't fulfill the financial requirements for the 1997 Virslīga season, so it was relegated to 1. liga.